pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Obsidian.md

 - "Find and replace in selection" by Dmitry Savosh
 - "Footnote Shortcut" by Alexis Roneau, Micha Brugger
 - "Hider" by @kepano
-    - Hide app ribbon
+    - Hide app ribbon: On
-    - Hide tab bar
 	- Hide status bar: On
 	- Hide vault name: On
     - Hide scroll bars: On